narasimha-cimpleit/LicenseIQ/replit.md

 **Terminology Standards:**
 - Use "License Fee" (NOT "Royalty") throughout the application
-- Use "LIQ AI" (NOT "Contract Q&A") for the RAG-powered assistant
+- Use "liQ AI" (NOT "Contract Q&A") for the RAG-powered assistant - Note: lowercase 'l', lowercase 'i', uppercase 'Q'

 # Recent Changes